zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 #### raw memory allocator

-follow the calling stack, we can find that the **raw memory allocator** is mostly defined in `cpython/Objects/obmalloc.c`
+follow the call stack, we can find that the **raw memory allocator** is mostly defined in `cpython/Objects/obmalloc.c`